yimuchen/SiPMCalibControl/README.md

 ```

 You should be greeted with a new command line prompt.
 For more instruction to how
 to use the program, se the [official documentation][SiPMCalibTwiki].
+If you have
+problems connecting to the raspberry Pi, see the [CONNECT.md](CONNECT.md) file.

 ## Installing Instructions